Blog

 Can one dish product cover bottles and dishes?

-Sometimes, but I would still check the label directions, intended use, fragrance, and source evidence before assuming it fits both jobs.
+Sometimes, but I would still check the label directions, intended use, fragrance, and sources before assuming it fits both jobs.

 Should dishwasher products be compared with hand dish soap?